organicinternet/magento-configurable-simple/README.markdown

 Features currently unsupported:
 * Display of the tier pricing tables on configurable product pages.
 (Because tier pricing rules could be different for each underlying simple product, some work would be needed to change the table as users reconfigure their configurable product)
+* Configurable Product 'Custom Options' will not work.
+This extension never adds the actual configurable product to the cart, so any custom options associated with configurable products will not be used.

+Feature Aspirations:
+* Dynamic display of price ranges as product options are selected (for conf products with several options)

 Bugs
 -----
+* In a few places some English strings are not localised.

 Please report and/or fix bugs [here](http://www.magentocommerce.com/boards/viewchild/11415/)
 (Also, please specify which version of Magento you are using when reporting bugs.
 It's entirely possible that Varien change bits of core code that this extension relies on when they release a new version of Magento.
 This can sometimes break this extension, though I've tried to minimise the chance of this)